nataliamedranosow/Excel-project/README.md

 # Excel-project
 Excel project sales
-In this project
-I gathered some data from a bike company and used excel to work on it I cleaned all the data and later created some pivot tables and dashboards to show all the work done and insights of buyers
+In this project built entirely in Microsoft Excel, I explored the demographic and behavioral factors that influence bike purchasing decisions across thousands of customers.
+The project covers the full data workflow: raw data ingestion, cleaning and transformation, aggregation via pivot tables, and final visualization via an interactive dashboard.